dimitrik1223/SML-Algorithm-Benchmarks/SML_inividual_project_report.md

+% SML Individual Project: Algorithm Benchmarking
+*by Dimitri Kestenbaum*

+3/29/2022

 # Abstract

+Within this document I will summarize conceptually five different machine learning models: `linear regression`,`logistic regression`,`decision tree classifier`,`random forest classifier`, and `SVM`.
+I will benchmark the application of each model in Python.
+I will use the `Sklearn` machine learning library for the majority of the application sections.
 The data set used for all benchmark applications included in this report is from a Taiwanese banking institution who'd like to predict a client's likelihood of defauling on their credit card.

 # Multivariate Linear Regression